paritytech/releng-scripts/README.md

 `upload` subcommand of `rs`, can keep its extension because it's not meant for external consumption, as it's invoked by `rs`.

-### Tools
+### Tools <a name="development-repository-structure-tools"></a>

 Tools are organized with the following hierarchy:

-- Their entrypoints are located at the root of the repository for ease-of-consumption's sake.
+- Their entrypoints are located at the root of the repository for ease-of-external-consumption's sake.

-  **Avoid** including the extension to those files because that's more subject to breaking changes in case we want to change the tool's programming language later.
+  Avoid including the extension to those files because that's more subject to breaking changes in case we want to change the tool's programming language later.

+  Please maintain an entry to the tools in `./justfile` for ease-of-use's sake.

 - In case the tool has subcommands, they are located at `./cmd/$TOOL/$SUBCOMMAND`